 How to Find Clay, the Definitive Guide

 As a lifelong potter and clay finder it always surprises me how many potters have never found and processed their own clay.
-Most people just do not realize that wild clay is everywhere and making natural clay out of it is not hard.
+Most people just do not realize that wild clay is everywhere and making usable clay out of it is not hard.
 That is why I decided to write the definitive guide on how to find clay as a resource for potters who are curious about finding and processing their own clay.

 Clay can be found in nature by its unique visual properties, they are;